gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

 Gaurav is currently a PhD Candididate in Machine Learning at University College London, United Kingdom.
 His research is focussed on information extraction from unstructured text in general, and biomedical text in particular.
-He is also interested in speeding up training of deep learning models, with improved generalization, and making them more robust to adversarial noise.
+He is also interested in speeding up training of Deep Learning models, with improved generalization, and making them more robust to adversarial noise.

 Background
 ------